TrailsofGold/whitepaper/docs/governance/contributing.md

 As for rewards, expenses compensations can be claimed with a DAO proposal.

 ?> Contributor can use the same template as for rewards to claim expenses: [Contributor Reward Proposal Template](governance/proposal_templates/contributor_reward_template.md).

-## Becoming a contributor

-We would be very happy to welcome new contributors when the time comes (probably after game launch).

-If you want ot join the team, let's meet on our [Discord](https://discord.gg/2Hz62BVA6J) to get to know each other !